Learn how code quality testing of pipelines works and how it can improve the quality of your deployments.

 $ aio cloudmanager:set-pipeline-variables <pipeline id> --variable CM_PERF_TEST_BASIC_USERNAME <username> --secret CM_PERF_TEST_BASIC_PASSWORD <password>

-Please refer to the document Patch User Pipeline Variables to learn how to use the API.
+Please refer to the Patch User Pipeline Variables API documentation to learn how to use the API.

 Cloud Manager executes performance testing for AEM Assets programs by uploading assets repeatedly for a 30 minute test period.